jgumbley/blogs-are-easy-and-cheap/2013/11/24/would_le_corbusier_save_birmingham_central_library_.rst

     A clean, unmodified Central Library on a sunny day in 1982. [#]_.

-Birmingham Central Library was completed in 1974, the eastern bound of a much larger civic centre which has never been completed.
-Less than forty years later, in 2013, the building has been emptied of its precious horde of books and historical achives.
-The building now functions as nothing more than a massive decaying concrete roof over a tacky and windy downscale row of shops and cafes.
+Birmingham Central Library was completed in 1974, at the eastern end of a much larger civic centre which has never been completed.
+Less than forty years later, in 2013, the building is empty of its precious horde of books and historical archives waiting to be pulled down.
+Now, the building functions as nothing more than a massive decaying roof over a tacky and windy row of downscale shops and cafes.
 Despite the best efforts of English Heritage, the 20th Centry Society and a cadre of passionate objecters [#]_, the building is scheduled for demolition.

+There are a couple of things which are odd about this case.
+Firstly, a major public building intended to complete a much larger civic scheme is pulled down less than 40 years after it was built.
+What went wrong?
+Secondly the passions the building inspires.
+The way it looks is intruiging, a modernist ziggurat.
+It doesn't look like most other buildings.
+Secondly there are a group of passionate supporters wanting to keep it.

 A humanist, cubist, modernist building for the future.
 ------------------------------------------------------
      In the last fifty years steel and concrete have brought new conquests, which are the index of a greater capacity for construction, and of an architecture in which the old codes have been overturned.
 -- Le Corbusier, Towards an Architecture, 1923

+Four men were instrumental in the creation of the library, a visionary, a town planner an architect and a librarian.

 Architect John Madin had a vision for the future.
 The town was growing fast.